cnruby/gradle_kotlin/README.md

-## Run the Web Application on Project
+## Run The Web Application on Project

 ### DO (run The Web Application with Gradle)
 ```bash